leanprover/logic_and_proof_lean3/first_order_logic.rst

 After we write :math:`\exists n`, the variable :math:`n` is bound in the formula, just as for the universal quantifier.
 So the formulas :math:`\exists n \; \mathit{composite}(n)` and :math:`\exists m \; \mathit{composite}(m)` are considered the same.

 How do we prove such existential statements?
 Suppose we want to prove that there exists an odd composite number.
 To do this, we just present a candidate, and show that the candidate satisfies the required properties.
-For example, we could choose 15, and then show that 15 is odd and that 15 is prime.
+For example, we could choose 15, and then show that 15 is odd and that 15 is composite.
 Of course, there's nothing special about 15, and we could have proven it also using a different number, like 9 or 35.
 The choice of candidate does not matter, as long as it has the required property.

 In a natural deduction proof this would look like this: